WanderLanz/Lender/lender/README.md

-To simplify usage, we provide a function-like procedural macro [`for_!`](https://docs.rs/lender-derive/latest/lender_derive/macro.for_.html) that makes it possible to use a `for`-like syntax with types implementing `IntoLender`:
+To simplify usage, we provide a function-like procedural macro [`for_!`](https://docs.rs/lender-derive/latest/lender_derive/macro.for_.html) that makes it possible to use a `for`-like syntax with types implementing [`IntoLender`]:
 ```text
 for_!(item in into_lender {
     // Do something with item
 });
 ```

-Finally, we can use the `for_each` method, which takes a closure as argument, but managing lifetime in closures can be
+Finally, you can use the `for_each` method, which takes a closure as argument, but managing lifetimes in closures can be
 challenging:
 ```text
 lender.for_each{